Scientists working on a study involving mice say they have identified a link between celiac disease and two strains of the common reovirus.

 The researchers used two different strains of the reovirus in mice to show how the immune system responds to them.
 One common human reovirus caused a reaction in the animals, resulting in the loss of tolerance to gluten, while the other strain did not.

-These findings, published on April 7 in the journal Science, could change the way celiac disease is treated.
-Celiac disease can only be managed through eliminating gluten from your diet.
+These findings, published in April 2017 in the journal Science, could change the way celiac disease is treated.
+Currently, celiac disease can only be managed through eliminating gluten from your diet.

-“We have been studying reovirus for some time, and we were surprised by the discovery of a potential link between reovirus and celiac disease,” said Dr. Terence Dermody, co-author of the study, in a press release.
+“We have been studying reovirus for some time, and we were surprised by the discovery of a potential link between reovirus and celiac disease,” said Dr. Terence Dermody, co-author of the study.
 “We are now in a position to precisely define the viral factors responsible for the induction of the autoimmune response.”

 More studies are needed to understand the implications in people with celiac disease.